 The Trinity Prayer Group meets monthly to pray for the people who are on the prayer list, for our church, for our ministers.
 We try to contact those on the list periodically to see what needs they have and to let them know they are in our prayers.
 Our group has been meeting for about 15 years.
 We welcome new members!

-The Women of the Church is among the most active and longest standing organizations at Providence.
+Presbyterian Women is among the most active and longest standing organizations at Providence.
 You can find a circle or small group most any weekday to enjoy Bible study, book discussions, and fellowship.
-Contact the co-directors, Brenda Rorie or Cindy Smith for more information.
-The following is a list of WOC events for the church year 2016-2017:

 Women Of The Church – Small Groups